 Each country hosts a EuCo, who usually is seconded to ECRIN by the national scientific partner (see below).

 Each national scientific partner is a network of academic clinical trial units (CTUs) located at or affiliated to national universities and hospitals.
 You can find the list of ECRIN’s national scientific partners at the Members & Observers page.

 Membership and eligibility for ECRIN support

-ECRIN members and observers are currently 12 countries.
-As of 2022, ECRIN has ten member countries (Czech Republic, France, Germany, Hungary, Ireland, Italy, Norway, Portugal, Poland and Spain) and two observer countries (Slovakia and Switzerland).
+ECRIN members and observers are currently 13 countries.
+As of 2023, ECRIN has 12 member countries (Czech Republic, France, Germany, Greece, Hungary, Ireland, Italy, Norway, Portugal, Poland, Spain and Switzerland) and one observer country (Slovakia).
 In each country there is one national scientific partner (see above).

 ECRIN members and observers can benefit from the full range of ECRIN services for multinational trial preparation, protocol evaluation and/or trial management.
 Advice and information are provided free of charge by the ECRIN core team and European correspondents (EuCos).
 Trial management services are provided at not-for-profit rates to academic sponsors.

 In particular, ECRIN charges the non-profit cost of the distributed services carried out by the national scientific partner (in its member / observer countries).
 This budget is then redistributed to the final service provider (i.e. the national scientific partner).